smartin015/l2_makerspace/docs/tech_stack.md

 ## Microprojects

 *   Build a simple server with REST endpoints for
-    *   Updating closets iBeacon to user
+    *   Updating closest iBeacon to user
     *   Updating active project for user
     *   Adds/edits/archives maker project information to a postgres db
 *   Build a cross-platform app that